Jorge Costa

-Jorge Paulo Costa Almeida (born 14 October 1971) is a Portuguese retired footballer who played as a central defender, currently manager of Académico de Viseu.
+Jorge Paulo Costa Almeida (14 October 1971 – 5 August 2025) was a Portuguese professional football player and manager.

-Nicknamed Bicho (animal) and Tanque (tank) by his colleagues and fans for his aggressive and physical playing style, he spent most of his professional career with Porto, being team captain for several seasons and winning a total of 24 major titles, notably eight Primeira Liga championships and the 2004 Champions League.
+Nicknamed Bicho (animal) and Tanque (tank) by his colleagues and fans for his aggressive and physical playing style as a central defender, he spent most of his career with Porto, being captain for several seasons and winning a total of 24 major titles, notably eight Primeira Liga championships and the 2004 Champions League.
+He also had brief spells in England with Charlton Athletic and in Belgium with Standard Liège.

 Having earned 50 caps for Portugal, Costa represented the nation at one World Cup and one European Championship.
+He also won the 1991 FIFA World Youth Championship with the under-20 team.

 After retiring, he worked as a manager for several clubs as well as the Gabon national team.

-Playing career
+From June 2024 until his death, he was director of football at Porto.

-Club
+Club career

-Born in Porto, Costa made his professional debut with F.C.
-Penafiel on loan from hometown club FC Porto.
-The following season he was also loaned, to fellow Primeira Liga side C.S.
-Marítimo, playing 31 games including a controversial one in the Estádio das Antas where he scored an own goal; despite it being clearly unintentional the accusations of scoring for his team continued, forcing Porto's president Jorge Nuno Pinto da Costa to forbid further loaned players to play against them, a decision that stood for several decades.
+Born in Porto, Costa made his professional debut in 1990–91 with Penafiel, on loan from hometown club Porto.
+The following season he was also loaned, to fellow Primeira Liga side Marítimo, appearing in 31 games including a controversial one in the Estádio das Antas where he scored an own goal; despite it being clearly unintentional the accusations of scoring for his team continued, forcing Porto's president Jorge Nuno Pinto da Costa to forbid further loaned players to play against them, a decision that stood for several decades.

 Costa finally joined Porto in the 1992–93 campaign, eventually becoming a starter.
 Five seasons later he switched to jersey No. 2, previously worn by João Pinto, also being named team captain as the veteran retired.
-His career three only met four black spots: two serious knee injuries (during 1995–96, which ruled him out of UEFA Euro 1996 and during 1997's pre-season in Sweden) and a feud with coach Octávio Machado early in 2001–02, which forced him into "exile" at Charlton Athletic.
+His career there only met four black spots: three serious knee injuries (one of them ruled him out of UEFA Euro 1996) and a feud with coach Octávio Machado early in 2001–02, which forced him into "exile" at Charlton Athletic.
 However, the image of Costa as the captain went untouched, and Porto fans turned against Machado with massive criticism of his team management and coaching, eventually forcing him outside the club; during his time in South London, he played in defence alongside Luke Young, Mark Fish and Jonathan Fortune, in a back-line remembered for its pun name of "Young Fish Costa Fortune".